Attorney Scott Glovsky Helps Those Denied Insurance Coverage

 It is likely you expect your health insurance to cover necessary treatments and services—after all, you pay your premiums each and every month.
 Insurance companies like Anthem Blue Cross of California may engage in actions to deny you coverage should you fall ill, require a medical procedure or test, or need a specific prescription drug.
 Scott Glovsky is the Anthem Blue Cross of California health insurance denial lawyer you need should you be forced to fight your insurance company to pay for necessary treatments, tests, or services.

 Scott recovered roughly $25 million from Anthem Blue Cross of California, based on the company misleading Californians regarding doctors within their network.
 Scott will never back down from a fight and will file an appeal on your behalf through the internal processes of Anthem Blue Cross, present your case before the state review board, or take your case to court to force Anthem to live up to their promises.
 You may wonder why you should choose the Law Offices of Scott Glovsky.
 Scott is personally involved in each and every case, so when you hire the firm, you hire him.
 As your trial lawyer, Scott will ensure he knows your case inside and out.
 Even more, Scott will learn your story—after all, he cannot fully tell your story unless and until he knows you and knows your story.

-If Anthem Blue Cross of California denied your health insurance claim, contact Scott Glovsky today to find out how we can help you during this difficult time.
+If Anthem Blue Cross of California denied your health insurance claim or ER visit, contact Scott Glovsky today to find out how we can help you during this difficult time.
 We want to make sure you get the treatment you need, while also making sure Anthem provides the coverage you were promised.
 You need and deserve the treatment or service your insurance company pledged to provide, and you also need a legal advocate in your corner who can help make that happen.